drjova/Selective-Javascript-Loader/README.md

 # Selective Javascript Loader

-Contributors: Alessandro Melandri
+* Contributors: Alessandro Melandri
-Tags: javascript, loading
+* Tags: javascript, loading
-Requires at least: 2.7
+* Requires at least: 2.7
-Tested up to: 2.8.4
+* Tested up to: 2.8.4
-Stable tag: 1.1
+* Stable tag: 1.1

 Selectively loads Javascript files based on the blog section visited (index, category, single post, page)

+## Note

+This plugin was originally hosted on WordPress plugin repository.
+I restarted it from scratch on GitHub because I couldn't remember my access credentials for Wordpress SVN.
+This is the reason why you'll find only the 1.1 tag.

 ## Description